 Pouring ginger beer into a Moscow mule cocktail.

-Then just top everything off with ginger beer.
 Give it a stir and add a pretty garnish, and sip it while it’s fizzy and icy-cold!

-You can totally customize your Moscow mule by adding in a splash of your favorite fruit juice.
+Variations: You can totally customize your Moscow mule by adding in a splash of your favorite fruit juice.
 I especially love to add a little cranberry juice or apple cider; the flavors really compliment the spicy ginger!

 This drink is typically made with vodka, but f you’d like to try using a different kind of liquor, here’s a quick guide: